André Marie Constant Duméril: Life

-Duméril, upon discovering a case of preserved fishes in the attic of the house of Georges-Louis Leclerc, Comte de Buffon, finally described the species that had been collected by Philibert Commerson nearly 70 years earlier.
+Duméril, upon discovering a case of preserved fish in the attic of the house of Georges-Louis Leclerc, Comte de Buffon, finally described the species that had been collected by Philibert Commerson nearly 70 years earlier.

 He then published a very important work, l’Erpétologie générale ou Histoire naturelle complète des reptiles (nine volumes, 1834–1854).
 In this, 1,393 species are described in detail and their anatomy, physiology, and bibliography are specified.
 However, Duméril maintained the amphibians among the reptiles in spite of the work of Alexandre Brongniart or Pierre André Latreille or the anatomical discoveries of Karl Ernst von Baer (1792–1876) and Johannes Peter Müller (1801–1858).

-He was interested all his life in the insects and published several memoirs on entomology.
+Throughout his life he was interested in insects and published several volumes on entomology.
 His principal entomological work is Entomologie analytique (1860, two volumes).
-With his son Auguste, also a zoologist, he created the first vivarium for reptiles of the Jardin des Plantes.
+With his son Auguste, also a zoologist, he created the first vivarium for reptiles in the Jardin des Plantes.
 Duméril always considered observations on animal behaviour of taxonomic significance.

 After 1853, he began to cede his position to his son and he retired completely in 1857.
 He was made a commander of the Legion of Honour two months before his death.